lpaneque/mars-rover-1/README.md

 The application is built using ASPNET CORE MVC, C#.
 The unit test project is built using xUnit, Moq, Coverlet and AutoFixture.
 All dependencies are nuget packages.

-Images will be stored locally after first download and calls to NASA Rover API will be cached in memory.
+Images will be stored locally after the first download and all calls to NASA Rover API will be cached in memory for 1 hour.

-Configuration is donde via appsettings.json file.
+Configuration is done via appsettings.json file.

 NOTES
-- If dates in the appsettings.json file are incorrect, they will be ignored, if no dates are valid, the application will fail.
+- If dates in the appsettings.json file are incorrect, they will be ignored, if no dates are valid the application will fail.
-- The appsettings.json file contains a section where the url and api key for the NASA rover API is configured.
+- The appsettings.json file contains a section where the url and api key for the NASA rover API are configured.
 - In the case of a fatal error downloading the image from NASA servers - ONLY in that case - the application will use the original link from the API.
 - If the given combination of rover and date does not yield any photos, a "not found" image will be shown instead.

 ## Requirements

-This solution was implemented in C# and NETCORE and can be built from Visual Studio or just from a system with Docker (any platform)
+This solution was implemented in C# and NETCORE and can be built from Visual Studio,a machine with NETCORE SDK or just from a system with Docker (any platform)

 ### with Visual Studio on Windows Machine